mil-tokyo/webdnn/README.md

 **WebDNN** solves this problem by using web browser as installation-free DNN execution framework.
-This framework optimizes trained DNN model to compress the model data and accelerate the execution, and executes it with novel JavaScript API such as WebAssembly and WebGPU to achieve zero-overhead execution.
+This framework optimizes trained DNN model to compress the model data and accelerate the execution, and executes it with novel JavaScript API such as WebAssembly and WebMetal to achieve zero-overhead execution.
 Empirical evaluations showed that it achieved more than 200x acceleration.

+Note: WebGPU introduced by Apple was renamed to WebMetal in 2019.
+In WebDNN 1.2.8, both WebMetal and old name WebGPU are supported for compatiblity.
+For string constant, currently `webgpu` is used, but will be changed to `webmetal` in the future version.

 # Performance